|site search by freefind|

 After consolidation new payment is $1,750 -- debt gone.
 Clients save $1,750 a month.

 When it came to closing and lawyers got a payout statement from the bank, clients were shocked that the penalty to break their mortgage was $10,000.
 Their bank of 30 years would not reduce the penalty but offered a new blended rate mortgage at 3.84% if they stay.
-It's no surprise the clients were wondering, should I refinance home mortgage, with me.
+It's no surprise the clients were questioning if they should refinance home mortgage, with me.

 I calculated that over the 5 year term on our mortgage, clients will pay $46,737 in interest.